wikimedia/mediawiki-libs-JsonCodec/README.md

 test cases.

-Where a superclass codec can be used to instantiate objects of various subclasses the `Hint::INHERITED` modifier can be used.
+Where a superclass codec can be used to instantiate objects of various subclasses the `HintType::INHERITED` modifier can be used.
 An example of this can be found in [`tests/Pet.php`](./tests/Pet.php), [`tests/Dog.php`](./tests/Dog.php), and